Live ZonesCape Coast

 Yendrop’s network of riders handles pickups and drop-offs.
 Vendors do not need to manage their own delivery riders.
 Your key role is to have the order ready, confirm the rider identity when they arrive, and hand over the correctly packaged items.

-Yendrop’s pricing to vendors typically includes a commission and may include optional paid features.
-Charges can depend on your category, location, and any promotional packages you choose.
+Yendrop’s pricing to vendors typically includes a platform commission and may include optional paid features.
+Charges can depend on your category, location, plan, promotional participation, and applicable third-party payment or transfer costs.

-Commission: a percentage taken from each completed order for platform access and delivery coordination.
-Exact rates vary and are shared during onboarding.
-You can usually view deductions and net earnings per order in your dashboard or settlement statement.
+Exact rates and applicable charges are shared during onboarding or in the relevant vendor policy.
+Vendors can usually view deductions, adjustments, payout records, and net earnings per completed order in the dashboard or settlement statement.

-Payment cycles can be instant, daily, weekly, or bi-weekly depending on your settings and policy.
-Your dashboard provides a clear breakdown of completed orders, fees, refunds or adjustments (if any), and net payout.
-If a payout fails (e.g., incorrect Mobile Money number), it may be retried after you update your details.
+Payouts may be on-demand or scheduled daily, weekly, bi-weekly, or according to Yendrop’s applicable payout policy.
+Payouts can only be made from funds that have settled and are available for transfer.
+Your dashboard provides payout records showing completed orders, fees, refunds or adjustments (if any), and net earnings.
+If a payout fails, for example because of incorrect Mobile Money or bank details, it may be retried after you update and verify your details.

 Yes.
 Vendors fully control: